Seth Michelson: Dreaming America

 Michelson compiled, edited, and translated the poetry for the anthology Dreaming America: Voices of Undocumented Youth in Maximum-Security Detention (2017).
 Those poems come from poetry workshops that he created and led across three years inside the most restrictive immigrant detention center in the US for undocumented, unaccompanied youth.

 The book is widely acclaimed, receiving praise in academic and public venues.
 It is regularly taught in high schools and universities, and it has been featured nationally and internationally in the press in places as diverse as ABC News, NPR, BBC, and la diaria of Uruguay.
 Dreaming America also has been featured at book festivals around the world, and it has been turned into original plays and music.
 All proceeds from its sale go to a legal defense fund for incarcerated, undocumented youth.

+Hope on the Border: Immigration, Incarceration, and the Poetry of Poetry

+Published in late 2025, the book pivots on Michelson's unprecedented and sustained access to some of the most restrictive and infamous detention centers in the United States, as well as his work in refugee camps in Mexico.
+In this manner Michelson faces the U.S. immigration crisis head on, learning and sharing the stories of migrating people fleeing violence and poverty, and suffering along the way in immigration detention centers across the US.

+Michelson takes readers inside those detention centers, as well as inside his poetry workshops for minors held in a maximum-security juvenile immigration detention center.
+Highlighting the experiences of a diverse group of people desperate for safety, Michelson provides suggestions on how to work toward a more just U.S. immigration system.

+Publishers Weekly calls the book "heartfelt" and “a surprisingly uplifting call to reform an unjust system.”

+Michelson himself calls it “a non-partisan, extensively researched examination of immigration policies and practice...dating back to at least their inception as federal concern in 1875.”

+Ultimately, the book offers a humanizing story of immigration shown through the lens of undocumented, unaccompanied children and adults.

+Sometime, Somewhere

+Sometime, Somewhere is a 2023 film featuring Michelson.
+It highlights his work with undocumented migrant children who are incarcerated at maximum security prisons, where he teaches them poetry.
+The film closes with some final reflections from the participants in that work.
+He also comments throughout the film on the US immigration system and the many different refugees caught in it from around the world, and particularly Latin America.

 Boquete: poemas de personas libres

 Published in 2023, this anthology features poetry by men in a men's prison in Uruguay, la Unidad N°6 del I.N.R.
 Therein Michelson led weekly poetry workshops throughout his time as a Fulbright scholar, creating a vibrant series of workshops that continues to run to this day with his collaboration.
 The initial project involved bringing students and faculty from Universidad Católica del Uruguay into the prison to write in partnership each week with incarcerated men under Michelson's guidance, and their collective work attracted widespread media attention.